Ghir/TechDegree-Project-6---Build-A-Content-Scraper/README.md

 # Web Scraper

-A Node.js command line application scrapes an e-commerce site and saves data to a spreadsheet in CSV format.
+Node.js command line application that scrapes an e-commerce site and saves data to a spreadsheet in CSV format.

 ### Running